nivenly/website/content/en/docs/programs/fediverse-security-fund.md

 - [OWASP Vulnerability Disclosure Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Vulnerability_Disclosure_Cheat_Sheet.html#commercial-and-open-source-software)
 - [How to report a security issue in an open source project – Jacob Kaplan-Moss](https://jacobian.org/2025/mar/27/reporting-security-issues-in-oss/?utm_source=changelog-news)

-## Donating to Nivenly & the Fund
+## Financially supporting Nivenly & the Fund

-Want to help support Nivenly projects and the Fediverse Security Fund?
-You can learn more about donating on the [Nivenly Open Collective](https://opencollective.com/nivenly-foundation).
+See [Financial Support](/donate) for more information about financial support for the Nivenly Foundation and projects like the Fediverse Security Fund.

 ## Fund Program Administrators